Raekye/Carbon/README.md

 ##### Haskell
 - Install the [Haskell Platform][6].
 This should include [Cabal-Install][7]
 - Run `cabal-update`
-- In the `haskell` directory, run `cabal install`.
-This will download dependencies such as HUnit
+- TODO: quick way to download dependencies?

 ##### Erlang
 - Install [rebar][8]